 Phone: (617) 732-6306

-We are now part of the MSK RADIOLOGY FELLOWSHIP MATCH THROUGH the Society of Skeletal Radiology (SSR) and will begin accepting applications on October 1, 2019.
+We are now part of the MSK RADIOLOGY FELLOWSHIP MATCH THROUGH the Society of Skeletal Radiology (SSR) and will begin accepting applications on August 1, 2020.
 Please note that the MSK fellowship match does not include a centralized application service; all applications must be directly submitted to us, as detailed below.
-We strongly encourage all applicants to use the common SSR application form, which will be available from the SSR website in July 2019.
+We strongly encourage all applicants to use the common SSR application form, which is available from the SSR website.
 Acceptances to our fellowship program will be solely through the match as per the following schedule provided by SSR:

 Applicants are strongly encouraged to have a completed application as soon as possible after August 1 in order to receive an invitation for interview.
 You may contact our office to confirm receipt of your completed application.